There are no pedallos in Tangiers. Supposedly 7000 people try to swim to Spain every year

 The view South towards a lookout post that a notorious pirate used to throw people off

-was expecting from the Lonely Planet and what various people had said - the taxi drivers seemed to be lined up for a smiling competition.
+from the Lonely Planet and what various people had said - the taxi drivers seemed to be lined up for a smiling competition.
 I spent a couple of hours wandering around town and found some sanctuary in the Cafe de Paris with the first of many coffees with patisserie.
 I tried to go to St Andrew's English Church, which has a Matisse painting inside, but it was shut, as was the American Museum, which has lots of Paul Bowles stuff inside with some supposedly iconic beat generation photos.

 I caught the bus to Asilah, an hour down the coast, to find a bed for the night.
 Asilah was a nice place, but as I was there in early April there were not many tourist and lots of resident touts.
 I can only hope that things balance out a bit in the summer, when there is an art festival and it is possible to swim in the Atlantic at Paradise Beach.
 Asilah's medina has been expensively restored, however it still boasts some impressive walls